A Beginner’s Guide to State-by-State Medicaid

 - Respite care services

-What are the Medicaid requirements to qualify for coverage for nursing home care?
+What are the Medicaid requirements to qualify for nursing home coverage?

-- they are admitted to a nursing home within 30 days of being discharged from the hospital
+- You are admitted to a nursing home within 30 days of hospital discharge

 Non-financial requirements for Medicaid eligibility

-- fulfil various “level-of-care” requirements depending on the type of benefits being sought
+- Meet "level-of-care" requirements depending on the benefits you're seeking

 Financial requirements for Medicaid eligibility

-Medicaid provides benefits to eligible children (under the age of 19), pregnant women, people aged 65 or over, people with disabilities, and, in some states, adults with a low income.
-Each of these groups must satisfy certain financial requirements, which vary based on the state.
+Medicaid covers eligible children (under 19), pregnant women, people 65 and over, people with disabilities, and in some states, low-income adults.
+Each group has different financial requirements that vary by state.

-The table below summarizes the key income limits in different states.
+The table below shows income limits by state.

 Income limits by state for Medicaid eligibility